amanganiello90/spring-electron-desktop/README.md

 This is a project that run a spring boot jar (**app.jar**) in electron.

-You can view the server log in electron window, pressing a key from your keyboard (defined in **main.js**).
+You can use a panel to check state and execute some actions.

 # Prerequisites